ciselab/Lampion/Experiments/CodeBert_CodeToText/GridExperiment/README.md

 The results of the runs are gathered under the configs.

+If you want to run the experiment with training, place the training and validation files under the configs `ur_dataset`.
+This is sadly necessary as otherwise they fight over file-locks.

 ## Limitations

 Sometimes, sadly, the preprocessing fails for certain entries.